LIFEHUBBER

 Readers following computer-use agents and full-desktop automation.

-Builders comparing agent sandboxes, desktop-control SDKs, and evaluation tooling.
+Builders comparing background desktop control, agent sandboxes, MCP tooling, and evaluation workflows.

 Less relevant for readers who only want a chatbot interface or a narrow web-page automation helper.